Simplicial intersection homology revisited: Simplicial versus Singular

 where the vertical maps are induced by the inclusion map $\iota$.
-We have that $ \comp \cL(\beta * L_\beta) < \comp (\beta * L_\beta) \leq \comp K $ (cf. \secref{IFC}).
-From the induction hypothesis we know that the left arrow is a quasi-isomorphism.
+As noticed at the beginning of this proof, we know that $ \comp \cL(\beta * L_\beta) < \comp (\beta * L_\beta) \leq \comp K $.
+With the induction hypothesis, the left vertical arrow is a quasi-isomorphism.
 It remains to prove that the middle arrow is a quasi-isomorphism.
-We distinguish two cases.
+For doing that, we distinguish two cases.